Travel Trailer and Tow Vehicle Dynamics

 A typical tow vehicle tyre (green) increases ‘cornering power’ as its slip angle increases.
 It then levels off and starts falling away sharply.
 The latter introduces major and possibly terminal oversteer.
 It can result in jack-knifing.

-Caravan and tow vehicle dynamics – slip angles
+Travel Trailer and tow vehicle dynamics – slip angles

 Steering a tyre is like twisting a rolling balloon.
 Torque is applied, via the wheels’ rims, to the tyres’ sidewalls.
 The sidewalls flex, and via their stiffness and air pressure, cause the footprint to distort as directionally required.
 That footprint’s grip is partly molecular and partly frictional.